The Biggest Healthcare Trends in 2021 | Digital Transformation

 Telehealth becomes typical

-One of the biggest healthcare trends in 2020 has already been the almost pandemic-mandated move to telehealth and telemedicine.
+One of the biggest healthcare transformation trends in 2021 has already been the almost pandemic-mandated move to telehealth and telemedicine.
 With billions of people under lockdown, sometimes the best way to access critical services was virtually, with even more archaic healthcare operators being forced onto Zoom calls or desperately trying to overhaul their systems to support telehealth as standard operating procedure.

 With the global roll-out of 5G wireless technology, and shifting demands from patients, 2020 is seeing a huge uptick in telehealth, providing access to healthcare in a cost-effective (and socially distanced) way.
 For instance, telemedicine-led operator Babylon cared for a patient every 6 seconds and, in the first half of 2020, conducted over 630, 000 clinician consultations.